silverrowan/Codebits/Coding/JavaScript/Conditional Functions.md

 Use over if...else when conditions are simple AND there are many choices Uses STRICT equality, so data type matters!
 Switch statements take a single expression or value as input and then
 	look  through a series of choices until they find one that matches the value, the execute the code within it.
-	At the 'break' keyword it exits the switch statement and continues w the code below the switch statement.
-	the 'default' case runs if none of the prev cases matched the condition, this may be safely omitted if no chance the expression could be an unknown value.
+	At the 'break' keyword it exits the switch statement and continues w/ the code below the switch statement. the 'default' case runs if none of the prev cases matched the condition, this may be safely omitted if no chance the expression could be an unknown value.
 	Both 'switch' & 'case' allow use of expressions
 ```js
 eg. let a = 1;